Tax Relief Services from a Tax Attorney

 You Defaulted on a Previous Payment Plan

 The IRS doesn’t give out second chances easily.
 You must have kept up with your previous payment schedule or partial payment installment agreement to be easily approved for another one.

-You will want to work with a tax relief lawyer to propose an alternative payment option for IRS tax relief if you have a history of defaulting.
-Sometimes offering a larger down payment will persuade the IRS to approve your plan, and hiring a tax relief lawyer will give you the best chance of having your plan accepted.
+You will want to work with a tax relief attorney in Mississippi to propose an alternative payment option for IRS tax relief if you have a history of defaulting.
+Sometimes offering a larger down payment will persuade the IRS to approve your plan, and hiring a tax relief attorney will give you the best chance of having your plan accepted.